 Intro Seminars

-Every semester, we host 8-session programs diving into AI alignment and governance.
+Every semester, we host programs with live discussion groups diving into AI alignment and governance.

-Every semester, we host 8-session programs diving into AI alignment and governance.
+Every semester, we host programs with live discussion groups diving into AI alignment and governance.

 Do you want to help make AI beneficial to humanity?
-Explore AI Safety as a participant or facilitate discussions as a moderator in our comprehensive 8-week program.
+Explore AI Safety as a participant or facilitate discussions as a moderator in our comprehensive 4-week program.

 Course Highlights: